cellsjs/piscosour/docs/developers/guides/16-testing.md

 # Testing Piscosour

 There are to ways to test piscosour recipes: `unit testing` and `functional testing (integration)`.
-Both could be functional but the main different is `unit testing` runs as a node library inside the test and `functional testing (integration)` runs the recipe as a system executable using require('child_process').exec.
+Both could be functional but the main difference is that `unit testing` runs as a node library inside the test and `functional testing (integration)` runs the recipe as a system executable using require('child_process').exec.

 1. [Unit Testing](#unitTesting)
 1. [Functional Testing (integration)](#functionalTesting)